lielibert/nvim/README.md

 > [!NOTE]
 > Install a clipboard like xclip for x11 or wl-clipboard for wayland and a clipboard manager
 > Can also use kitty terminal or something like that which allow ssh copying
-> This works best in arch-linux
+> This works best in all platfor
-> I will try to make its a guide for keybindings for now you can use which-key plugins.